Shakib fears infected finger will never fully recover

 Doctors cleared a large amount of pus from his infected finger and advised him to undergo a second surgery once the infection has cleared.

-“The main point is how I can cure the infection because my finger will never get back to 100 per cent normal,” Shakib told reporters late on Friday as he left for Australia.
+“The main point is how I can cure the infection because my finger will never get back to 100 per cent normal,” Shakib told reporters at Dhaka airport late on Friday as he left for Australia.

 “There is no chance of soft bone getting repaired again, it will not be completely okay, but with surgery they will put the hand into a shape from where I will be able hold bat and continue playing cricket,” he said.

-Shakib said he was unsure when his second surgery would be conducted.
+Shakib said he was unsure when his second surgery would be conducted as he was yet to fully recover from the infection.

 “The infection is my biggest tension.
 Unless it comes down to zero per cent, no surgeon will put a hand on it.
 If they do it, it will go into the bone, and if it goes into the bone, the entire hand will be spoilt,” he said.